 Your Routakit HD is now fully assembled!
 If you haven't yet, stop by our forums for assistance, inspiration, or to just chat with other CNC enthusiasts!

 Assembling your Routakit is fairly straight-forward.
 Keep in mind these instructions reflect the method that we find to be the easiest to follow, and is by no means the most efficient for everyone.
 You may find some parts easier to do another way, which is great!
-The machine depicted in these instruction is an earlier model, hardware and parts shown may vary slightly to your kit.
+The machine depicted in these instruction is an earlier model, hardware and parts shown may vary to your kit, however the steps would remain the same.

 To assemble a wheel, place a bearing in one side of the wheel.
 Insert the wheel screw through the bearing.
 Thread a washer onto the screw and into the wheel.
 Thread the second bearing onto the screw and press into wheel.
 Thread the second washer onto the screw.
 The wheel is now ready to be installed on a plate!